guillermoroblesjr/agave-azul/Instructions.md

     - Install react-native globally
     - Get environment setup for React Native https://reactnative.dev/docs/environment-setup
     - Go to the section to install a new project with typescript (e.g. Using a specific version or template)
-        - The command will be similar to `npx react-native init AwesomeTSProject --template react-native-template-typescript`
+        - The command will be similar to `npx react-native init rn_typescript --template react-native-template-typescript`
     - Navigate to the project you created
     - Run the following:
         ```shell